Correr-Zhou/SPML-AckTheUnknown/README.md

 ```
 python main.py -d pascal -l EM_APL
 ```

+## 💡 Usage Tips
+1. If you want to use our EM loss in your work and evaluate its performance with metrics with a threshold (*e.g.*, F1-score, IOU-accuracy), please set the threshold to **`0.75`** rather than `0.5` for a fair comparison as we done in Appendix E of our paper.
+2. The hyperparameters of our method for different datasets have been described in [here](https://github.com/Correr-Zhou/SPML-AckTheUnknown/blob/main/main.py#L322-L350).

 ## 📑 Citation
 If you find some useful insights from our work or our code is helpful in your research, please consider citing our paper: